petered/eagle_eyes_hackathon/README.md

 4) Download the training dataset.
-   1. Manually you can download the dataset from (TODO: Add link), and unzip it to `~/Downloads/eagle_eyes_dataset`
+   1. **Manually**.
+You can download the dataset from [here](https://drive.google.com/file/d/1owtQv3m4CmWEpkiyZlf4TS_zRymkiAQI/view?usp=sharing), and unzip it to `~/Downloads/eagle_eyes_dataset`

+We will also have the dataset available on a thumb drive at the hackathon since it will be big (10ish GB)

 5) Get into it!
    1) Check out the submission templates in `hackathon/submissions`.
    There you'll find a sample submission and 2 templates to get you started.
    2) Check out some scripts showing you how to compare and debug detectors  `hackathon/scripts`

 6) Submission